bachtron/vicohome-bridge-addon/README.md

 4. Reload the MQTT integration (Configure → Reload).
 5. Start the **Vicohome Bridge** add-on again.

-It will republish discovery with the current IDs, and HA will create fresh entities.
+The forced restart is rarely necessary now, but it guarantees Home Assistant clears out the stale MQTT topics before the bridge republishes discovery with the current IDs.

 ---